Blog/Hexarelin Dosage Guide: Protocols

 What is the difference between hexarelin and GHRP-2?

-Hexarelin produces approximately 25% more GH than GHRP-2 per injection but desensitizes faster (4-6 weeks vs. 8-12 weeks) and causes more cortisol and prolactin elevation.
+Hexarelin produces approximately 25% more GH than GHRP-2 per injection but desensitizes faster (4 to 6 weeks vs. 8 to 12 weeks) and causes more cortisol and prolactin elevation.
 GHRP-2 offers a more balanced profile for longer cycles.
-Choose hexarelin for maximum short-term GH output.
-Choose GHRP-2 for sustained use with moderate potency and fewer hormonal side effects.
+Choose hexarelin when you want maximum short-term GH output.
+Choose GHRP-2 when you need sustained use with moderate potency and fewer hormonal side effects.

 Should I use hexarelin 5 days on, 2 days off?

-This cycling pattern is commonly discussed in online communities as a way to slow desensitization.
-No clinical study tests this exact schedule, but the logic is sound: reducing total weekly receptor exposure should slow GHS-R1a downregulation.
+No clinical study tests this exact schedule, but the logic is sound: reducing your total weekly receptor exposure should slow GHS-R1a downregulation.
 It is a reasonable approach if you want to extend a cycle beyond 4 weeks.
-That said, hard 4-6 week cycles with full breaks are better supported by the published literature.
+The hard 4 to 6 week on, 6 to 8 week off protocol has stronger published support, so default to that unless you have a specific reason to experiment.

 Frequently Asked Questions